 7. Soda 12-packs

 Instead of breaking down your soda boxes, try using them for convenient can storage.
-You can also use wrapping paper (as pictured above) to give them a nicer look than regular Dr. Pepper boxes.
+You can also use wrapping paper (as pictured below) to give them a nicer look than regular Dr. Pepper boxes.

 8. Coffee containers